Statistic: Observability

 Statisticians often contemplate a parameterized family of probability distributions, any member of which could be the distribution of some measurable aspect of each member of a population, from which a sample is drawn randomly.
 For example, the parameter may be the average height of 25-year-old men in North America.
 The height of the members of a sample of 100 such men are measured; the average of those 100 numbers is a statistic.
 The average of the heights of all members of the population is not a statistic unless that has somehow also been ascertained (such as by measuring every member of the population).
 The average height that would be calculated using all of the individual heights of all 25-year-old North American men is a parameter, and not a statistic.

 Statistical properties

-Important potential properties of statistics include completeness, consistency, sufficiency, unbiasedness, minimum mean square error, low variance, robustness, and computational convenience.
+Important potential properties of statistics include ancillarity, completeness, consistency, sufficiency, unbiasedness, minimum mean square error, low variance, robustness, and computational convenience.